CloudLabsAI-Azure/Azure-AI-Foundry-Workshop/Labs/Exercise-4.md

     ![](../images/ex4-task3-3.png)

 1. Click on the **Execute cell** button for the next code cell.
+Here, we are creating some dummy markdown (.md) files, then store them in a vector store for searching.

     ![](../images/ex4-task3-4.png)

 1. When the cell executes successfully, output will be expected as below.
+Also, from the left pane, check that **guidelines.md** and **recipies.md** files.

     ![](../images/ex4-task3-5.png)

 1. Click on the **Execute cell** button for the next code cell.
+Here, we are uploading newly created files and group them into a single vector store for searching.

     ![](../images/ex4-task3-6.png)